Dr Megan Whatnall

 Biography

-Dr Whatnall is a Post-Doctoral Researcher in the Priority Research Centre for Physical Activity and Nutrition (PRC-PAN) and the School of Health Sciences, and a Casual Academic in the College of Health, Medicine and Wellbeing.
-She was awarded her PhD (Nutrition and Dietetics) from the University of Newcastle in 2019, Bachelor of Nutrition and Dietetics with Honours Class I from the University of Newcastle in 2015, and is an Accredited Practising Dietitian (APD).
+Dr Whatnall is a Post-Doctoral Researcher in the School of Health Sciences, and an affiliate researcher of Hunter Medical Research Institute (HMRI) in the Food and Nutrition Research Program.
+She was awarded her PhD (Nutrition and Dietetics) in 2019, and Bachelor of Nutrition and Dietetics with Honours Class I in 2015, from the University of Newcastle.

 Qualifications